Last Updated on

 Types of Succulent Pictures.
 We have a ton of succulent images for those who want to know the names of the most common succulent plants.
 Succulents are a big family and what we have here are what most people purchase at local nurseries and greenhouse retail stores.

 These plants retain water making them water tolerant.
 For the most part, they like dry soil and do not like fertilizers or constant care.
 Make sure to use cactus soil when repotting your succulents and they should always drain well.

 Are Cactus and Ice Plants Succulents?

 Cactus (Cactaceae) and ice plant (Delosperma) are also succulents.
 All plants that retain water are succulents.
 Here are some pictures and names of Cactus plants.

-Most folks tend to over water these wondrous plants.
+Most folks tend to overwater these wondrous plants.
 Succulents are mainly evergreen plants and they thrive indoors and others can thrive in both places.

 Echeveria Succulents (SPP)

 How to care for the Echeveria succulents.
-These are large genus family of flowering plants and most will produce a spiky bloom growing out from the middle of the plant.
+These are large genus families of flowering plants and most will produce a spiky bloom growing out from the middle of the plant.
 These are native plants to South and Central America.
 Here are a few of the species that are sold in nurseries throughout the U.S. Southwest.

 Types of Succulent Pictures